-For specific questions about applying as an international student, please contact OIA@pratt.edu
+For specific questions about applying to the Residential Summer PreCollege Program as an international student, please contact OIA@pratt.edu

 The Learning/Access Center (formerly Disability Resource Center) provides comprehensive academic support services that are available to all Pratt students.
 The L/AC also facilitates full access for students with disabilities and veterans so that they can freely and actively participate in all facets of Pratt life.
 The L/AC collaborates to provide Institute-wide advisement and consultation on disability-related matters (including legal compliance and universal design) and provides individual services and tools to facilitate diverse learning styles and accommodations in a sustainable inclusive manner.

 Accessibility resources are available at pratt.edu/accessibility.
 We recommend that all students who may benefit from registering with the LAC complete their registration before the start of the program For specific questions or concerns about accommodations for PreCollege students please contact LAC@pratt.edu and PreCollege@pratt.edu

 Your Pratt OneKey is your username and password for e-services available throughout the campus.
 A Pratt OneKey allows students access to a large variety of software and tools during their time at Pratt.
 OneKeys are generated automatically and login details will be provided to the email address on file for students once their registration has been completed